 Traditional thyme tea can be brewed from garden fresh sprigs just as readily as it is brewed from dried leaves.
 As a proven antioxidant, thyme leaves are popularly brewed with other medicinal herbs rosemary and peppermint for the most potent anti-cold herbal tea.

 Thyme herbal tea is widely believed to help remedy overall stress, pain, anxiety, and inflammation; popularly brewed as a subtle but energizing tea.

 Aside from soothing aromatics, rosemary has been found to be rich in antioxidants, antimicrobials, and anti-inflammatory compounds while showing evidence that it may help lower blood sugar, improve mood and memory, while supporting brain and vision health.

 1. Using any type of tea infuser, satchel, or tea bag, add about 4 tsp of either fresh or dried thyme to every 8 oz of boiled water.

-2. Allow thyme to steep for about ten minutes.
+2. Allow rosemary to steep for about ten minutes.
 Done!

 Be sure to completely strain any thyme leaves from the tea before drinking to avoid any bitterness.
 Try dried thyme leaves with ginger root, licorice root, sage, and gingko for a truly potent blend.